stevemynett/RWL/README.md

 - 📖 [But what if I really want a faster horse?](https://rakhim.exotext.com/but-what-if-i-really-want-a-faster-horse) - Overused reference, but interesting take on product development and - probably - the need for revenue to always grow.
 - 📖 [How to Get a Standing Ovation as a Conference Speaker](https://akos.ma/blog/how-to-get-a-standing-ovation-as-a-conference-speaker/) - Good overview /checklist for public speaking and what to think about.
 - 🎧 [The Rest is Classified - Podcast](https://podcasts.apple.com/ca/podcast/the-rest-is-classified/id1780384916) - Range of topics but includes modern day bank heists and other interesting topics..
+- 📖  [Semantic Diffusion](https://simonwillison.net/2025/Mar/23/semantic-diffusion/) - When is vibe coding not vibe coding?

 ### Week Ending 4/4/2025